-Partnering with Arab Region Universities on Interdisciplinary Research
+Partnering with Arab Region Universities on Research and Training

 Founded in 2001 by Suad Joseph, Distinguished Professor of Anthropology and Gender, Sexuality and Women’s Studies, the UC Davis Arab Region (UCDAR) Consortium brings together the University of California, Davis, and five Arab region universities.

 - American University of Beirut - Lebanon